Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 Can you pay with a smartphone on public transport in Barcelona?

-Some of the ticket vending machines at Barcelona train stations accept contactless payments for single tickets and travel passes.
-The ticket vending machines at metro stations and tram stops accept credit and debit cards, but they are not set up to accept contactless payment.
+The ticket vending machines at metro stations and tram stops accept credit and debit cards, but they are not set up to accept contactless payments.

 Screenshot showing a contactless payment using Apple Pay in Barcelona